MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/search-open-records-incoming-conversations.md

 ---
 title: "Search and open records on an incoming conversation | MicrosoftDocs"
-description: "Read how you can use the Dynamics 365 Channel Integration Framework APIs to search and open records on an incoming conversation."
+description: "Read how you can use the Dynamics 365 Channel Integration Framework version 1.0 APIs to search and open records on an incoming conversation."
 author: susikka
 ms.author: susikka
 manager: shujoshi